wavesoft/jbb/blog/Rewriting Array Optimizer.md

   }
 ```

-This function is small enough and not polymorphic, therefore it will get inlined by the compiler when used.
+This function is small enough and not polymorphic, therefore it will get inlined by the interpreter when used.
 So let's run the benchmarks again using our new function:

 ```
 ~$ node benchmark.js
 benchmark: 6597.833ms
 ```

 That looks good.
 Our custom function is proven to be 6 times faster than the native implementtion.
 However I am expecting this to be addressed in the newer V8 versions.
-Till then, **Note
+Till then, **Note to self: Avoid using `Number.isInteger` to detect integers.
+Use `value|0` or `value % 1 === 0` if you are expecting big numbers**